TagineerDai/LibHIR/README.md

 }
 ```

-  Fucntion `HIRModel::ModelLoading` will load the model component parameters from the file writen by the outmodel function in preprocess, and `HIRModel::ModelSaving` willwrite it back from the HIRModel object, with the specify parameters of the HIRConfig.
-The `GradClear` deals with the derivation intermediate amount by setting their value to all zeros.
-Once auxiliary conponents are added in your application, the best practice could be adding in handle codes respectively in these functions, instead of implementing the operation in your main training loop.
+  The `HIRModel::ModelLoading` function can load components of HIR model from the file written by the function `outmodel` in `prepro.py`, and `HIRModel::ModelSaving` can write it back from the HIRModel object, with the specify parameters of the HIRConfig.
+The `GradClear` deals with the gradients by setting their values to zero.
+Once auxiliary model structures are added to your application, adding codes respectively in these functions is better than implementing the operation in your main training loop.

 #### HIRTrain and HIRTest